List of the greatest 10 Hawaiian waterfalls

 Below are listed ten greatest Hawaiian waterfalls (see all the greatest wonders in Hawaii here!).

 We start with the No.10 and at the end comes the best one – No.1.!

 10. Wailua Falls

 There are many very tall waterfalls in Hawaii – up to 900 m tall!
-But not always the beauty is in superlative numbers – the "mere" 26 m tall Wailua Falls are among the most beautiful waterfalls in Hawaii.
+But not always the beauty is in superlative numbers – the "mere" 26 m tall Wailua Falls are among the most beautiful Hawaiian waterfalls.

 Some of the highest seaside cliffs in the world – Haloku Cliffs – are stretching along the northern coast of Moloka’i island.
 The highest ones are some 4.2 km wide cliffs between Pelekunu and Wailau valleys, reaching up to 1,010 m height.